Oliver Almadro

-Oliver Allan Almadro is a Filipino volleyball coach and is the head coach of the Petro Gazz Angels of the Premier Volleyball League and the Ateneo Blue Eagles women's volleyball team.
+Oliver Allan Almadro is a Filipino volleyball coach and is the former head coach of the Choco Mucho Flying Titans in the Premier Volleyball League, the volleyball program director of the UP Fighting Maroons and the head of operations of Petro Gazz Angels.

 Education

 Almadro attended the Colegio de San Juan de Letran.
 He attempted to secure a berth in Letran's men's volleyball team was unable to leading him to pursue a career in coaching instead.